Zebedee raises $11.5M for Bitcoin payment systems for games

 Zebedee has raised $11.5 million to continue development for its Bitcoin-based payment systems for games.

-The New York company hopes to transform games by adding new revenue streams powered by cryptocurrency, blockchain, and other technologies.
+The Hoboken, New Jersey-based company hopes to transform games by adding new revenue streams powered by cryptocurrency, blockchain, and other technologies.

-Zebedee enables programmable payments and small transactions to power real economies for virtual worlds with near-zero fees.
+Zebedee enables programmable payments and small transactions to power economies for virtual worlds with near-zero fees.
+That is, it takes the big transactions fees out of blockchain-based cryptocurrencies such as Bitcoin and enables much smaller transaction sizes.

-Lakestar led the investment round with participation from Initial Capital, New Form Capital, TVP and numerous gaming angels, including CCP Games (creator of Eve Online) CEO Hilmar Veigar Pétursson, Alexis Bonte, Chris Lee, Timo Soininen, and John Salter.
+Lakestar led the investment round, with participation from Initial Capital, New Form Capital, TVP, and numerous gaming angels investors, including CCP Games (creator of Eve Online) CEO Hilmar Veigar Pétursson, Alexis Bonte, Chris Lee, Timo Soininen, and John Salter.

 Webinar